 \subsection{Overall Architecture}

 We adopt PVT as the encoder backbone for better modeling of long-range dependencies.
-In order to preserve fine structures, Pixel Shuffle is applied across all stages when feature maps are scaled.
+In order to preserve fine structures, Pixel Shuffle is applied across all stages when feature maps need to be scaled.
 To obtain global context information, we framed a new task by predicting whether a patch of the ground truth contains saliency and developed the global context branch.
 Sharing the same encoder, the Context Refinement Module (CRM) is developed to fuse global contexts with decoder features and refine local details in the prediction.
-The architecture of the network is shown in Fig.\ref{fig:network}.
+The network architecture is shown in Fig.\ref{fig:network}.